 To start the convo, try letting him know that you really like kissing, and that you like to look at him when you're having sex.
 Let him know that you've been missing this affection and that it means a lot to you.
 Give him a chance to respond; find out if this is just a phase he's going through, if it has been an unconscious behavior on his part, or if it's evidence of something else that may be going on in your relationship.

 Sometimes it helps to enlist a professional to help mediate between you and your partner about relationship and sexuality issues.
-Counseling and Psychological Services (CPS) offers both couples and individual counseling to Columbia students and their partners.
-To make an appointment you can call x4-2878.
+You can talk to a mental health provider to set up individual counseling or couples counseling.

 Since you love this man, talk with him and let him know how you feel, and find out what's going on.
 It can bring you closer, or give you the information you need to move forward.